Opposite of NITRATE – 35 Antonyms With Sentence Examples

 Overflow An overflow of nitrates in the soil can lead to groundwater contamination.
 Proper agricultural practices can avoid the overflow of nutrients into sensitive environments.

-READ: Opposite of PARADISE - 35 Antonyms With Sentence Examples
+READ: Opposite of AMPUTATION - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of NITRATE